-Feel the conversation. is a student project that challenges how people experience communication by substituting language with haptic feedback.
-This project is an experiment that investigates if communication could still take place without verbal conversations.
+Feel the conversation. is an experimental project that challenges how people experience communication by substituting language with haptic feedback.

 So far, users have described feelings of closeness, excitement, disgust, intimacy and more.
 What will your conversation feel like?